Panzerschrek/U-00DC-Sprache/source/docs/en/structs.rst

 =======

 A structure is a named type that contains a set of named values of (possible) different types.
-Additionaly a struct may contain functions (including special), types, variables.
+Additionally a struct may contain functions (including special), types, variables.

-Structute definition example:
+Structure definition example:

 .. code-block:: u_spr